ignacioroan/movieme/README.md

   $ npm run build
   ```

+## <a name="design"></a>Design

+The main color used has been `#09f`, but it can be easily customized (see [Look & Feel customization](customization) section).

+All iconography used is vectorial.
+The application does not use any kind of asset, only code (except for the third party resources like fonts or the movie posters).

 ## <a name="accessibility"></a>Accessiblity

 Some tools have been used to check accessibility:

 * Contras ratio checker: [https://contrast-ratio.com/](https://contrast-ratio.com/)
 * Code checker: [https://squizlabs.github.io/HTML_CodeSniffer/](https://squizlabs.github.io/HTML_CodeSniffer/)

+The accessibility behavior should be improved with a proper management of the focus/cursor.
+E.g. with some feedback when the movie grid is re-order or a message that tells the user about the findings of a search.

+## <a name="effects"></a>Visual effects

+Some visual effects have been applied:

+* A spinning icon while loading the movies
+* An animated toast effect for the searcher once the user performs a search
+* An icon rotation for the order button

 ## <a name="about-the-application"></a>About the application